-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku, 2025),

 recalling

-Resolution 197 (Rev. Dubai,2018) of the Plenipotentiary Conference, on facilitating the Internet of Things (IoT) and smart sustainable cities and communities (SSCCs&C);
+Resolution 197 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on facilitating the Internet of Things (IoT) and smart sustainable cities and communities (SSC&C);

-Resolution ITU-R 66-1 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;
+Resolution ITU-R 66-2 (Rev. Dubai, 2023) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;

-Resolution 98 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly, on enhancing the standardization of IoT and smart cities and communities (SCCs) for global development;
+Resolution 98 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly, on enhancing the standardization of Internet of Things, digital twins and smart sustainable cities and communities (SSC&C) for global development;

 Resolution 50 (Rev. Kigali, 2022) of this conference, on optimal integration of information and communication technologies (ICTs);

-the goals of the ITU Telecommunication Development Sector (ITU-D), defined by Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the strategic plan of the Union for 2020-2023, particularly objective D.3, under which ITU-D is entrusted with the task of fostering an enabling policy and regulatory environment conducive to sustainable telecommunication/ICT development;
+that the ITU Strategic Plan for 2024-2027, adopted by Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, entrusts the Union with fostering a conducive policy and regulatory environment for innovation and investment, thereby driving social and economic growth;

 Recommendation ITU-D 22 (Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on bridging the standardization gap in association with regional groups of the study groups;

-Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;
+Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;

 Resolution 77 (Rev. Buenos Aires, 2017) of WTDC, on broadband technology and applications for greater growth and development of telecommunication/ICT services and broadband connectivity;

-i) Resolution 200 (Rev. Dubai, 2018 ) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT, including broadband, for sustainable developmentnoting
+i) Resolution 200 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT, including broadband, for sustainable development,

+noting

 the work carried out by the United for Smart Sustainable Cities (U4SSC) initiative, launched by ITU together with the United Nations Economic Commission for Europe (UNECE) in May 2016,